ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 Referencing the crude trade flows, it's clear US exports it's light sweet crude from the shale fields to Europe while taking in heavy Canadian and South American/Mexican crudes.
 The [EIA FAQ]() states that as of Jan 1 2023, there were 129 operable refineries in the US.
 Only 7 were built after 2010.
 However, the flow of grades is not specified.

-Since refineries are complex and difficult to re-configure, processing light and sweet shale oil domestically would mean operating at lower capacities since the distillation columns lighter sections would fill up faster, leaving the heavier sections, and further on, the cracking/coking units are then underutilized.
+Since refineries are complex and difficult to re-configure, processing light and sweet shale oil domestically would mean operating at lower capacities since the distillation columns lighter sections would fill up faster, leaving the heavier sections, and their cracking/coking units to be underutilized and total throughput decreased.
+While the average gravity of American throughput is slowly increasing, the rate is extremely slow.

 Thus, it's reasonable to expect Asian refineries, to be geared towards the medium-sour from Middle East and possibly Urals from Russia?